Neil Slorance

-Neil Slorance (born February 17, 1987) is a Scottish comic artist who is best known as the artist of Dungeon Fun as well as for his political cartoons.
+Neil Slorance (born 17 February 1987) is a Scottish comics artist, known as the artist of Dungeon Fun, as well as for his political cartoons.
 He has contributed strips to Titan Comics' Doctor Who comics alongside Dungeon Fun writer Colin Bell.

 Comics

 Slorance created the sitcom webcomic Jonbot vs Martha with Colin Bell in 2011.
 Slorance and Bell collaborated again on the critically acclaimed Dungeon Fun between 2013 and 2015.

-Slorance provided illustrations for a short story, How To Be A Ghost: An Illustrated Guide, with writer Campbell Miller in 2011.
+Slorance provided illustrations for a short story, How To Be a Ghost: An Illustrated Guide, with writer Campbell Miller in 2011.
 Another collaboration, How To Be Suave, was released in 2013.

 In 2012, Slorance began writing a series of travelogues, starting with Nine Lines of Metro.
 A second travelogue, Seven Days in Berlin, was released later in 2012.
-A third travelogue, Let's go to Bordeaux was released in 2014.
+A third travelogue, Let's Go to Bordeaux was released in 2014.

 Slorance published The Amateur Astronomer's Journal in 2013, a short story about "a home computer worker taking the night off to go look at the stars".

 In 2014, Slorance and Bell began contributing strips to Titan Comics' Doctor Who: The Twelfth Doctor series.

 In 2016, Slorance released a collection of autobiographical comics entitled Modern Slorance: Torts and Tinder.

 Political cartoonist

 Slorance first began drawing political cartoons during the 2014 Scottish independence referendum.
 His political cartoons subsequently attracted media attention during the 2015 general election after receiving recognition from Scottish First Minister Nicola Sturgeon, following which he live sketched STV's election night coverage.
 He was then hired by STV to draw the Neil Slorance Sketch, a regular feature.
-In 2017, he left STV and later moved to The National to draw "The Slorance Sketch".
+In 2017, he left STV and later moved to The National newspaper to draw "The Slorance Sketch".

-On January 22, 2016, one of his cartoons signed by Nicola Sturgeon was auctioned at the Govan Kingston SNP's Burns supper event to support her re-election.
+On 22 January 2016, one of his cartoons signed by Sturgeon was auctioned at the Govan Kingston SNP's Burns supper event to support her re-election.

 Personal life

 Slorance lives in Glasgow with his pet tortoise, Herman.
-In 2015, a video of him awakening his tortoise went viral, accumulating more than a million views and being featured on the American TV show Right This Minute.
-Neil Slorance is the younger brother of the highly regarded digital marketing expert Mark Slorance.
+In 2015, a video of him awakening his tortoise went viral, accumulating more than a million views and being featured on the American television show Right This Minute.
+Neil Slorance is the younger brother of the digital marketing expert Mark Slorance.

 Awards and nominations

-In 2012, Jonbot vs Martha was nominated for four Scottish Independent Comic Book Alliance awards.
+In 2012, Jonbot vs Martha was nominated for four Scottish Independent Comic Book Alliance (SICBA) awards.

 In 2013, Amateur Astronomer's Journal was nominated for three SICBA awards.

 In 2014, Slorance won the Best Cover and Best Artist awards at the SICBA, and Dungeon Fun Book One received the award for Best Comic or Graphic Novel.